Meet the maker

-My day job is shoeing horses of all kinds in Somerset and Devon, but my hobby is making bespoke handmade knives.
-Being a farrier Im using hand tools all day long and I know the importance of using good quality, good looking tools.
+Being a farrier I'm using hand tools all day long and I know the importance of using good quality, good looking tools.

 For me though, they really have to work well.
 A good looking tool that doesn't perform is useless!

-I design all my knives unless the client wants to be involved with the design of their own knife.
+I personally design all my knives unless the client wants to be involved with a design of their own knife.

-My aim is to produce top quality, bespoke knives that not only look good, are razor sharp and perform really well.
+My aim is to produce top quality, bespoke knives that not only look good, are razor sharp and perform very well.

 The knife making process.

-We only use the finest materials to make your knife.
+We only use the finest materials to make our knifes.
 Specialists knife steels like RWL 34 and Sandvik stainless steel make fantastic blades.
-There was a time when stainless was to be avoided but no longer, they have come a long way and are now my steel of choice.
+There was a time when stainless was to be avoided but no longer, stainless steals have come a long way and are now my steel of choice.

 The leather we use is vegetable tanned leather so we can apply the colour dye we want.